This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

-This guide is perfect for anyone wanting to experience the best of the history and culture of DC over the span of a long weekend.
-You can easily scan the guide and adjust it to fit what you want to do and see.
+This guide is perfect for anyone ready to experience the best of the history and culture of DC over a long weekend.
+Scan the guide and adjust it to fit what your unique interests.

 Washington DC Transportation